jarcheroelund/MDLJazz/readme.md

 ## Compilation

 Make sure you have CMake and A C compiler installed (and git to clone the repo I guess).
-This should work on all platforms and the SDL2 source is included with the program.
+This should work on all platforms provided you have an even semi-modern GPU.

 open the terminal or powershell to whatever folder you do development stuff in